One giant step: Moon race heats up

 - New players -

-Recent technological progress has reduced the cost of space missions and opened the way for new players in the public and private sector to get involved.
+Recent technological progress has reduced the cost of space missions and opened the way for new players in the public and private sectors to get involved.

-India's latest, Chandrayaan-3, entered the Moon's orbit earlier in August.
-It will carry out India's second attempted lunar landing later this month.

 But getting to the Moon is not an easy task.
 Israeli non-profit organisation SpaceIL launched its Beresheet lunar lander in 2019 but it crashed.